Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 - Purpose: This is the amount of food collected from farms built around a Folwark by the source player

+- Default Values:

+	- 0:  Generic

+	- 17.5:  Poles

+	- 25:  Poles with Horse Collar

+	- 37.5:  Poles with Heavy Plow

+	- 55:  Poles with Crop Rotation

 - Additional Information: Poles set this to 17.5.
 Horse Collar adds 7.5 to it, Heavy Plow adds 12.5 to it and Crop Rotation adds 17.5 to it

 ## 239. Folwark Attribute Type

 - ID: 238

-- Purpose: This is the ID of the resource that is given to the player from a farm constructed around a Folwark of the source player
+- Purpose: This is the ID of the resource that is given to the player from a farm constructed around a Folwark to the source player

-- Additional Information: Poles set this to 0. -1 for other civs by default
+- Default Values:

+	- 0:  Poles

+	- -1:  Generic

 ## 240. Folwark Building Type

 - ID: 239

-- Purpose: This is the ID of the building that the Folwark needs to upgrade from for the farm collection ability to work of the source player
+- Purpose: This is the ID of the building that the Folwark needs to upgrade from for the farm collection ability to work for the source player

-- Additional Information: Poles set this to 68 (Mill). -1 for other civs by default
+- Default Values:

+	- 68 (Mill):  Poles

+	- -1:  Generic

 ## 241. Units Converted

 - ID: 240

-- Purpose: The amount of units that the source player has lost to enemy conversions
+- Purpose: The amount of units lost to enemy conversions by the source player

 ## 242. Farming Gold Trickle

 - ID: 241

-- Purpose: Stone mining gold generation rate*100 of the source player
+- Purpose: Stone mining gold generation rate per second*100 of the source player

-- Additional Information: Poles set this to 18 (0.18 g/s of stone mined, half of stone mining rate).
-0 for other civs by default
+- Default Values:

+	- 0:  Generic

+	- 18:  Poles

+	- 20.7:  Poles with Stone Mining

+	- 23.805:  Poles with Stone Shaft Mining

-## 243. Free Transport Ship Cost
+## 243. Number Of Free Transports

 - ID: 242

-- Purpose: 1 unit of this resource is used as cost for unit 1735 (Free Transport Ship)

-- Additional Information: Each Civ has 1 of this resource, which allows them to build the unit 1735 (Free Transport Ship) only once, if they have a Sicilian Ally.
+- Purpose: This is the number of free transport ships trainable by having a Sicilian ally to the source player

+- Default Values:

+	- 1:  Generic

+- Additional Information: One unit of this resource is required to be able to train the free transport ship granted by having a Sicilian ally.
+This seemingly useless cost is necessary to prevent shift queuing multiple of the free transport ship unit.
+Note that as soon as at least one free transport ship is created, the unit disables itself, no matter how much of this resource is left.
+It is possible to change this by disabling technology 229, but then keep in mind that regular transport ships won't be trainable once this resource runs out